F Ratio > Mean Square Between

 In general, smaller sample means result in smaller values for MS(B).

-MS(B) is calculated from the sample means (compared to mean square error, which is calculated from sample variances).
+MS(B) is calculated from the sample means (compared to MSE, which is calculated from sample variances).
 To find MS(B), divide the between group variation (SSbetween) divided by between group degrees of freedom (k-1).
 As a formula, that’s:

 MS(B) = SSbetween / (k-1)